How do we Control Oil During the Summer? Plus my very first ever book review.

 catching up with classics I missed in high school because I was such a poor

-student (undiagnosed ADD).
+student (undiagnosed ADHD).
 Or, others I

 just never got a chance to read.
 Last